-The Polygon is pleased to launch a new series of chapbooks, Parallels.
+The Polygon is pleased to launch a new series of chapbooks, co-published with Information Office.
 Parallels engages our specific context, both as a place and the programs we generate.
 The series will present diverse perspectives on cultural histories and the visual arts, spanning from The Polygon’s locale to contemporary art and photography.

 Parallels 01: A Strong Sense of Place features a text by Sharon Fortney about the public presence of Indigenous art in North Vancouver, accompanied by an ethnobotany of plants found on the North Shore by T’uy’t’tanat-Cease Wyss.
 The book is free to read digitally, with printed copies forthcoming.